Setting the record straight on Barclays’ climate position

 High voltage power lines and transmission towers in agricultural fields in Normandy, France.
 Electricity generation and distribution.
 Electric power industry, nature and agriculture concept.

-We have a clear climate strategy and continue our progress towards our ambition of being a net zero bank by 2050, by achieving net zero operations, reducing our financed emissions, and financing the transition.
+Our ambition is to be a net zero bank by 2050, aligning our financing with the goals and timelines of the Paris Agreement, by achieving net zero operations, reducing our financed emissions and financing the transition.

 On this page we address some of the frequently asked questions about why Barclays finances oil and gas companies.